How Many People Are Named Alice?

 An estimated 185,768 people in the United States have the first name Alice.
 While not in the top 50, it remains a well-known name ranking #289 overall.
 It is almost exclusively a female name.
 The average bearer is 52 years old, and Alice peaked in popularity in 1921 with 11,990 births that year.

-Below you will find a full statistical profile of Alice as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Alice as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Alice paired with any surname.

 Key Insights